Ordubad District: History

 Ordubad region was a part of the khanates of Erivan and Nakhchivan, which were dependencies of Qajar Iran, with Ordubad forming the main town of the district of Aza-Jeran in the eastern part of the khanate of Nakhchivan.
 After the Russo-Persian War and the Turkmanchay Treaty of 1828, the region was ceded by Iran to Imperial Russia, becoming part of the newly formed Armenian Oblast.
 It subsequently became part of the Georgia-Imeretia Governorate, and then the Nakhchivan Uyezd of the Erivan Governorate.
 Since 1921 Ordubad was a part of the Soviet Nakhchivan Autonomous Soviet Socialist Republic, which in 1990 became the Nakhchivan Autonomous Republic within the Republic of Azerbaijan.

 Ordubad district was established in 1930.
 In 1963, the district was abolished and given to the Julfa region.
 Since 1965, it has been an independent district.

 Population

 According to the State Statistics Committee, as of 2018, the population of city recorded 49,700 persons, which increased by 8,500 persons (about 20.6 percent) from 41,200 persons in 2000.
-24,700 of total population are men, 25,000 are women.
+Of the total population, 24,700 are men and 25,000 are women.
 More than 25,9 percent of the population (about 12,900 persons) consists of young people and teenagers aged 14–29.